woozzu/cook4ml/README.md

-# cook4ml
+# Cook for Machine Learning
-Cooking for Machine Learning: A helper package to easily create dataset for machine learning
+Cook for Machine Learning: a helper package to easily create dataset for machine learning